 Snap to Network

-The Snap to Network tool Snap to Network tool updates point geometry to be snapped onto a provided polyline network.
+The Snap to Network tool Snap to Network tool updates point geometry to align with a polyline network.
+The distance to search from point features must be specified.
+The tool aligns, or snaps, point features to network elements within that distance.

-The Track ID and a Start Time key fields must be specified on the input dataset to function.
+The Track ID and Start Time key fields must be specified on the input dataset for the tool to function.
 The Track ID and the Start Time date field are required, as the track-based sequential and directional nature of observations are used to snap the features to the correct network line feature.

 The Snap to Network tool has two input datasets.
 The target dataset is the point features dataset of observations that have both Track ID and Start Time key fields.
 The join dataset is a polyline dataset representing a network.
 This polyline dataset has three required fields to function with the Snap to Network tool.
-Additional details are provided in the Usage notes section below.
+The Usage notes section below provides more details.

 Examples